Nancy-Ann DeParle: Affordable Health Care Act

 Early Career.
 DeParle was the first woman elected student body president at the University of Tennessee, for which Glamour magazine named her one of 1978’s top 10 college women.
 After graduating from Harvard Law School, Governor Ned McWherter appointed her to lead the Department of Human Services, making her the youngest Cabinet secretary in Tennessee history.
 As commissioner, she saw firsthand the healthcare system’s impact on workers and families.

 The Affordable Care Act and the Transformation of American Healthcare.
-As the woman whose influence helped write and pass the legislation, DeParle discusses the long-term effects of the Affordable Care Act with an insider’s view of how it came to be, where the ‘bodies are buried,’ and what implementation will look like.
+As the woman whose influence helped write and pass the legislation, DeParle discusses the long-term effects of the Affordable Care Act with an insider’s view of how it came to be and where the ‘bodies are buried.’
 DeParle knows the ins and outs of this 900-page bill like no other speaker on the lecture circuit and tailors her talks to cover the issues important to her audience.
 She addresses why President Obama took on healthcare during his first term, what the system looked like before the ACA, the logic (and compromise) behind the current legislation, the changes and ramifications of the Act, and what problems the bill solves in American healthcare.
-She also discusses issues like current healthcare trends, whether the Department of Health and Human Services and the IRS are ready to administrate the new system and how states are handling setting up the marketplaces and exchanges.
+She also discusses issues like current healthcare trends.
 In her talk, DeParle covers healthcare from several points of view – from working with Congress and the president, to healthcare administrators and current patients.

 Regulatory Policy and Obama’s Approach to Regulation.
 Part of DeParle’s job as the White House deputy chief of staff was determining – on behalf of the president – which regulations passed and which ones did not.
 The general criterion for those that did was that it created jobs, but oftentimes, their necessity was more nuanced.
 DeParle outlines the Obama administration’s approach to regulatory policy and how she viewed the pros and cons of specific regulations.
 A former Harvard Law professor on the subject, she addresses how regulatory policy affects businesses and the economy.